Burray: Geography and geology

 Burray lies between Mainland, Orkney and South Ronaldsay, and is linked to both by the Churchill Barriers.
 Barriers 1, 2, and 3 connect Burray with Mainland, Orkney via the islets of Glimps Holm and Lamb Holm in Holm Sound to the north east.
 Barrier 4 links to South Ronaldsay, across Water Sound.
 To the west is the tidal island of Hunda, also joined by a causeway.
 Further west, across Scapa Flow, are the islands of Flotta and Calf of Flotta, approximately 6 km away.

-In 2001, the population of Burray was 357, a total that had grown to 409 by 2011.
+In 2001, the population of Burray was 357, a total that had grown to 409 by 2011 and to 445 by 2022.
 The main settlement, Burray Village, is a former fishing port on the south west coast.
 There are also settlements of Northtown, Southtown and Hillside on the island.

 Burray is made up of Old Red Sandstone of the Devonian period.
 The island is indented in the north west by Echnaloch Bay, which takes its name from Echna Loch.
 Burray Ness and Burray Haas are two headlands in the east.